johnPertoft/llm-inference-benchmark/README.md

 - [ ] Enable input params to control generation for all setups
 - [ ] Can we get some metrics for how full the batches are?
 - [ ] And to what extent / whether continuous batching is used
 - [ ] How to increase gpu utilization?
 Even with a lot of concurrent users it doesn't go to 100% Bad configuration?
-- [ ] Any other serving frontends available?
-Use something faster than fastapi or no point?
 - [ ] TODO: Check https://github.com/mistralai/mistral-src/blob/main/deploy/Dockerfile
 - [ ] TorchServe https://hamel.dev/notes/serving/torchserve/hf.html